Testlio/hype/content/post/lambda-getting-started.md

 }
 ```

 As you may have noticed, the configuration is excruciatingly explicit, we have to declare all possible HTTP response status codes, response body schemas and headers.
-We also have to provide a custom mapping from HTTP request to Lambda function event, as can be seen in the `requestTemplates` key, this is then complemented by the `responseTemplates` key that contains a mapping from Lambda function return value to HTTP response.
+We also have to provide a custom mapping from HTTP request to Lambda function event, as can be seen in the `requestTemplates` key.
+This is then complemented by the `responseTemplates` key that contains a mapping from Lambda function return value to HTTP response.

 While the explicit nature of this format is good for making sure API Gateway does exactly what we want it to, it comes with a **steep learning curve** and is **error-prone** when typed up manually.

 However, having our entire API in the Swagger format allows us to import it into API Gateway wholesale, reducing the repeated setup cost.
 Furthermore, the same file can also be used to generate documentation for our API, which comes in handy with any service that wants to expose a public API.
+In theory the Swagger specification can also be used for integration tests, look forward to a post on that topic.

 In terms of our goal of not having to deal with servers or their configuration, API Gateway helps us out by quite a lot.
 Most importantly, it allows us to determine the operating conditions for the API (rate-limiting, caching, authentication), while also taking care of logging by pushing access logs to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/).